 The NHBCThe National House-Building Council describes itself as being "the leading warranty and insurance provider and standards setter for UK house-building for new and newly converted homes" do a Technical Extra which gives a breakdown of the commonest problems that arise in insurance claims.

 On a larger scale of thinking, especially if money is tight and there is a risk you might not be able to afford to complete the house for some reason, it might make sense to have clearly defined intermediate stages where you could sell the partly completed project for a price which reflected the cost and effort which had gone into it.
 Typically this would be when the building is weathertight and secure or at the point before the internal finishes go in.
 At these points a potential buyer can see clearly what they are getting and how much they need to do to finish it.
 This is a strategy much used in Scandinavia by young families who are self building.
 If things go wrong and they have to sell up before completion they at least make a small profit.
 A building with half its roof on is not an attractive purchase.

 Project management software is a good bet.
 Many self builders get by by using computer spreadsheets for all the small calculations needed.
 This is fine but gets a bit clumsy when there are lots of them and it doesn’t allow for a Gantt chart (where time taken to do a particular part of a job is displayed as a timeline bar – so that you can see which jobs overlap with each other).
-The free US software is ahead of UK software in this respect but is mostly irrelevant because building regulationsThese are the legal regulations which govern how a house is constructed. (not to be confused with Planning Permission which is about whether you are allowed to build the house at all or what it might look like) see Building Regulations) are different, manufacturers and suppliers are different and customs are different.
+The free US software is ahead of UK software in this respect but is mostly irrelevant because building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) are different, manufacturers and suppliers are different and customs are different.
 Avoid US management software.
 Some UK software is tied back to a particular builders’ merchant so you may get a bit compromised using it.